3 Minute Read

 Greg Pare has helped his clients pay off nearly $13 million in debt since he became a financial coach more than a decade ago.
 Eye to eye, kneecap to kneecap, the Lubbock, TX-based coach conducts over 100 coaching sessions a month, guiding clients over financial hurdles on their path to financial peace.

 But Greg, a graduate of Financial Coach Master Training (FCMT), didn’t start out leading 100 sessions a month.
 Instead, each day, he reached for a tried-and-true recipe for success: good, old-fashioned hard work and a desire to help others, one person at a time.
-Today, that desire extends not just to his coaching clients but also other coaches—new, seasoned, or those just starting to consider coaching as a business or ministry.

 Read on for more of Greg’s tips to creating a coaching practice and what it looks like to fail your way to success.

 It’s the old work ethic thing.
 I’ve started three businesses from scratch.
 I’ve always said to myself that no matter what stage the business is in, do one thing each day that would further the growth of the business.
 It might be just one phone call, one handshake, one written document, one web tweak or one email.